Formation of hot Jupiters through disk migration and evolving stellar tides: Conclusions

-Our model also explains the observed pile-up of hot Jupiters in radial velocity surveys as an outcome of tidally driven planet migration on a 10\,Myr - 100\,Myr timescale, when stellar tidal dissipation is still highly efficient and the star is still a fast rotator with a close-in corotation radius.
+Our model also explains the observed pile-up of hot Jupiters in RV surveys as an outcome of tidally driven planet migration on a 10 - 100\,Myr timescale, when stellar tidal dissipation is still highly efficient and the star is still a fast rotator with a close-in corotation radius.
 Our numerical orbital simulations show that any hot Jupiters that survived disk migration naturally accumulate at about 0.05\,AU.

 Our numerical orbital simulations, which are coupled to stellar evolution tracks of different stellar metallicities, show that the tidal migration barrier is more effective for planets around metal-rich stars.
-This could explain why more metal-rich stars have more hot Jupiters \citep{2018AJ....155...89P} because these planets might have met a more efficient tidal migration barrier imposed by the stars during the early phase of planet migration.
+This could explain why increasingly metal-rich stars have more hot Jupiters \citep{2018AJ....155...89P}: these planets might have met a more efficient tidal migration barrier imposed by the stars during the early phase of planet migration.

 \begin{appendix}